 Detox and withdrawal from addictive substances can be challenging, but a drug taper can make this process less uncomfortable.

-While a home detox can be effective for some mild addictions, a supervised medical detox in a licensed detoxification center provides continuous clinical and emotional care as well as medication management.
+Because an detox at home can be dangerous, a supervised medical detox in a licensed detoxification center is recommended as it provides continuous clinical and emotional care as well as medication management.

 Recovery from addiction is a lifelong process rather than a time-limited event like detox.
 While a drug taper might not offer the swiftest route to sobriety, it is more important to build a firm foundation for sustained sobriety than to approach recovery like a race.